 The Fabulous Freesia.
 A flower bursting with elegance, sparkling colours and leaving a subtle hint of perfume around the home.
 Old-fashioned?
 Far from it!
 Read below to learn and explore about this flower variety…

-Freesia are grown from a bulb called a ‘corm’ and are the genus of the Iridaceae family.
-Originally native to South America, freesia have tall, thin spiky leaves and a one sided cluster of trumpet shaped perfumed flowers.
+Freesia is grown from a bulb called a ‘corm’ and are the genus of the Iridaceae family.
+Originally native to South America, freesia have tall, thin spiky leaves and a one-sided cluster of trumpet-shaped perfumed flowers.
 Did you know that a freesia’s Floral display is called a comb, because of all the buds which are lined up so neatly?

 Colours and shape